Home Inspections 101: Everything A First-time Homebuyer Should Know

 Home inspectors must be certified.
 It shouldn’t just be a family friend who volunteered to give you an honest assessment.
 Home inspectors are trained to know even the subtle, hard-to-notice problems that would escape even a careful eye.

-Don’t make the decision on a whim.
+Don’t decide on a whim.
 Nowadays, the internet makes it easy to vet home inspectors based on reviews.

 You shouldn’t expect to spend a fortune on a home inspection, but we advise also not going for the bottom of the barrel.
 Remember that a few dollars saved on a home inspector might mean thousands of dollars lost over the details he/she missed.
 Home Advisor says that the national average cost for a home inspection is $324.